yocto-8/yocto-8/README.md

 - Lua will need to be patched heavily to provide compat with pico-8 lua because of the above point and due to a [significant number of changes done in pico-8](https://gist.github.com/josefnpat/bfe4aaa5bbb44f572cd0).
 - Some level of optimization will probably be required to run the pico-8 at full speed.
 Looking at the pico-8 "CPU" timings it seems quite feasible.
 Regardless, squeezing as much performance as possible is interesting in the scope of this project as power draw scales with the CPU frequency somewhat, and a lower power draw is nice when running off a battery.
 I have _no idea_ how the battery lifetime would turn out for, say, the 3.7V 1800mAh battery I got, but it should hopefully be good.
 - I haven't thought or cared about mouse support for now.

+## PSRAM handling

+It is currently unclear how to even use the external RAM.
+The most obvious solution is to rewrite the Lua VM to allow this, but this is of course complicated.

+An extremely cursed idea I had was to handle faults caused by unmapped accesses within some dedicated memory region, because we do not have any form of address translation available on the RP2040 (apparently).
+However, such faults do not seem to provide much if any information in related registers at all.
+Emulating the faulting instruction will likely require disassembling it and handling the memory transaction (through some cache for the PSRAM and swapping if needed).
+This appears to be _really_ slow but I'm not sure how much can be done otherwise TBH.
+To my understanding the overhead would be:
+- Causing the fault itself (as it has to push regs onto the stack for the fault handler)
+- Checking whether the address is a hit in the PSRAM cache.
+If not then this overhead won't matter very much as we need to start a whole transfer for that (we could DMA writes for pages that should be swapped back too as an optimization but lol whatever at this point)
+- Dispatch depending on opcode
+- Perform memory transaction
+- Returning and restoring state

+Now, as to whether this way too garbage or not...

+The original idea was to use the MPU to cause the faults but that does not seem to be very required really?